One of several PCA-based imputation methods. Basically a wrapper around pcaMethods::pca(method = "ppca").

 Should

-for details.- direction
+databe scaled?
+Seeprepfor details.- direction

 Either

-runs a PCA on a matrix with features in columns and samples in rows.
+1or2.1runs a PCA on a matrix with samples in columns and features in rows and2runs a PCA on a matrix with features in columns and samples in rows.
 Both are valid according to this discussion on GitHub but give different results.- random_seed

 An integer used as seed for the random number generator.